Stornoway (band): 2022–2023: Reunion and Dig the Mountain!

 The band reformed for sets at Truck Festival in Oxfordshire and WOMAD Charlton Park in July 2022.
-At this event, Oli brought Brian and Jon to view the performance of Chinese musician Yijia Tu with whom he'd performed in 2017 and attended WOMAD 2019, and who was billed in 2022 to perform as part of orchestra "Cheng Yu & Silk Breeze".
-Impressed and moved to tears by Yijia's individual vocal performance, they invited her to collaborate on their forthcoming album, and eventually tour together during the band's Autumn 2023 comeback tour, alongside other guests including Fyfe Dangerfield and Sam Lee.
-On 13 April 2023, the band announced on their Facebook page and on BBC Radio 6 that their fourth studio album Dig the Mountain! would be released on 8 September 2023 followed by a tour of the UK and Ireland.
-This was ultimately pushed back by a month for unknown reasons, but the album entered the official UK Sales Chart in the top ten, their highest chart position on any release to date.
+At this event Oli brought Brian and Jon to view the performance of Chinese musician Yijia Tu with whom he'd performed in 2017 and attended WOMAD 2019, and who was billed in 2022 to perform as part of orchestra "Cheng Yu & Silk Breeze".
+Moved to tears by Yijia's individual vocal performance, they invited her to collaborate on their forthcoming album and eventually tour together during the band's Autumn 2023 comeback tour, alongside other guests including Fyfe Dangerfield and Sam Lee.
+On 13 April 2023, the band announced via BBC Radio 6 their fourth studio album Dig the Mountain! would be released on 8 September 2023 followed by a tour of the UK and Ireland.
+The album entered the official UK Sales Chart in the top ten, their highest chart position on any release to date.

-Yijia starred in the band's music video for "It's Not Up To You" which was premiered on 28 July in a live interview with author Robert Macfarlane.
-They toured and also played several major UK festivals including Moseley Folk & Arts Festival, the 2023 schedule culminating in a performance at O2 Forum Kentish Town with Cor Meibion Gwalia, to launch Christmas single "Excelsior", whose video featured Stornoway fan video contributions: singers stood in front of ash trees at various locations across the UK, singing along to the words of the song which is explicitly about Ash Dieback.
+Yijia starred in the band's music video for "It's Not Up To You" which premiered on 28 July in a live interview with author Robert Macfarlane.
+They toured and also played several major UK festivals including Moseley Folk & Arts, 2023 culminating in a performance at O2 Forum Kentish Town with Cor Meibion Gwalia to launch Christmas single "Excelsior", whose video featured Stornoway fan video contributions: singers stood in front of ash trees at various locations across the UK, singing along to the words of the song which is explicitly about Ash Dieback.
 The single saw Stornoway return to George Shilling as mixing engineer, with whom they'd mixed the majority of all tracks since 2011.

-A follow-up tour was announced via social media, for February 2024 incorporating regional UK towns and cities, for April 2024 incorporating mainland European touring, and for summer 2024 including Greenbelt festival, Wychwood, Wood, Beautiful Days, Glastonbury Festival 2024 (their 7th appearance there since 2009), as well as Deer Shed and a headline set at Love Trails Festival.
+Follow-up tours were announced for February 2024 incorporating regional UK, for April 2024 incorporating mainland European touring, and for summer 2024 including Greenbelt festival, Wychwood, Wood, Beautiful Days, Glastonbury Festival 2024 (their 7th Glastonbury since 2009), as well as Deer Shed and a headline set at Love Trails Festival.